gitobsidiantutorial/obsidian-tabs/README.md

 Comment out or remove optional sections of the snippet if they do not apply to your use case.

 [Visual guide to snippet usage.](https://i.imgur.com/aB3eMRn.mp4)

+##### Using split view
+Split the only pane of a one workspace horizontally.
+Split the left pane (you can split the right one if you're not using the pane relief plugin) vertically.